sebastienbarre/ragamints/README.md

 * If you feel uncomfortable or uncertain about an issue or your changes, feel free to [email me][sebastienbarre:email] and I will happily give you a hand.
 * Fork the [repository][ragamints:repo] on GitHub to start making your changes to the *master* branch (or branch off of it).
 * Write a test which shows that the bug was fixed or that the feature works as expected.
+* Do *not* use `git commit` to commit your code; use `npm run commit` instead; this will ensure a [Commitizen]-friendly commit message will be generated, a convention that will in turn be leveraged by [semantic-release].
 * Send a pull request and notify me :) Thanks.

 ## Credits